wso2/docs-ei/en/streaming-integrator/docs/admin/monitoring-si-performance-via-grafana.md

-# Monitoring WSO2 SI with Grafana
+# Monitoring WSO2 Streaming Integrator

 !!! tip "Before you begin:"
     To enable WSO2 Streaming Integrator to publish statistics in Grafana, follow the instructions in [Setting up Grafana to Display WSO2 SI Statistics](../admin/setting-up-grafana-dashboards.md).<br/><br/>